forseti-security/forseti-security/_includes/docs/latest/deployment-prerequisites.md

 ### Assigning roles

-For Forseti to have access to read data from your GCP environment, you will need to assign roles to the Forseti service account or to your Google user.
+For Forseti to have access to read data from your GCP environment, you will need to assign the roles below to the Forseti service account or to your Google user.
+It is recommended that you assign roles to the service account, especially if you run Forseti in multiple environments.

 {% include docs/latest/forseti-server-gcp-required-roles.md %}

 To grant the roles on the Cloud IAM policies, use the following commands:

-  * Organization: the member has access to everything under the organization.
+  * **Organization**: the member has access to everything under the organization.
     Your authorized account must have the Organization Admin role to assign the role to another member.

+    To retrieve your organization id, [follow these steps](https://cloud.google.com/resource-manager/docs/creating-managing-organization#retrieving_your_organization_id).

     To add Cloud IAM policy bindings to the Organization, run the following command: